 Craving for sugar and sweets after eating a full meal is not uncommon.
 Almost everyone loves eating the last course of meal, which is the dessert.
 It is very hard to eliminate sweet following a meal.
 While some people have occasional craving, some persons regularly crave something sweet to eat even after a full dinner.
-For them even a piece of chocolate or a peppermint may be enough.
-Dieticians suspect several contributory factors that may lead to such unhealthy indulgence.

 Causes for Craving of Sweets After a Delicious and Filling Meal

 Several reasons are known to cause post meal sugar craving.
 There are three main reasons known to cause the craving.
 The reason can be physiological, lifestyle related and psychological.

 - Often low serotonin level is found to be the cause for post meal sugar craving.
 Serotonin is a chemical in brain which is linked with mood.
 It is considered to be a mood elevating brain chemical.
 You feel sad and depressed when your serotonin is low.
 Sugar helps the body to absorb tryptophan, which in helps to produce serotonin.
 Thus eating sugar prompts to release serotonin, which improves mood.
 Sweet craving is more if you are depressed or sad.
 Its body’s way to elevate your mood.